tessel/project/MODERATING.md

 All modifications to code and documentation should be performed via GitHub pull requests, including modifications by Moderators and SC members.

-All design decisions and hardware modifications should be discussed on the [Forums](//tessel.io/forums) before a pull request is made.
+All design decisions and hardware modifications should be discussed on the [Tessel Forums](//tessel.io/forums) before a pull request is made.

 All pull requests must be reviewed and accepted by a Moderator with sufficient expertise who is able to take full responsibility for the change.
 In the case of pull requests proposed by an existing Moderator, an additional Moderator is required for sign-off.